Samuel Hanson Cox

 Samuel Hanson Cox (August 25, 1793 - October 2, 1880) was an American Presbyterian minister and a leading abolitionist.
-He led the Spring Street Presbyterian Church, known for its abolitionist beliefs.
+He led the Laight Street Presbyterian Church, known for its abolitionist beliefs.

 Biography

 Cox was born on August 25, 1793, in Rahway, New Jersey, to a Quaker family.
 After renouncing his religion and serving in the War of 1812, he studied law before entering the ministry.
 He was pastor of the Presbyterian church in Mendham, New Jersey, from 1817 to 1821.
 He then moved to New York City, where he was pastor of two churches from 1821 to 1834.
 In the early 1830s, Cox helped African American John Sykes Fayette get to Ohio with fellow abolitionists, where he would become the first African American to attend (1832) and graduate (1836) college west of the Appalachian Mountains at what is now Case Western Reserve University.
 Cox helped found the University of the City of New York, now New York University, in 1832, teaching classes in theology and contributing the college's motto, Perstare et praestare ("To persevere and to excel").

 Due to his anti-slavery stance, Cox was mobbed, and his house and Laight Street church were sacked in the Anti-abolitionist riots of 1834, and he was burned in effigy by another mob in Charleston, South Carolina, in 1835.
 After the riots, he moved out of the city.
 In 1834, Cox invited abolitionist Photius Fisk to Auburn on a free scholarship.
 Photius traveled with Cox and his family.
 Cox was professor of pastoral theology in Auburn, New York, and he stayed in this position from 1834 to 1837.